finnito/Science/content/10scie/geology/7-earthquakes.md

 <!-- Monitoring the Hikurani Trench -->
 <iframe width="834" height="354" src="https://www.youtube.com/embed/y3y9FtMbDGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

----

-### Ngohe: Assigning Magnitues to Historical NZ Earthquakes

-1. Collect a sheet from the front
-2. Glue it into your book
-3. Read the left hand side about the different levels of the _Modified Mercalli Intensity Scale_
-4. Work with the person next to your to decide what magnitude you would assign it using the MMI scale